tande21/sentiment_analytics_exam/README.md

 - **DATA/PLOTS** - Contains plots and visualizations of data processing used in the report
 - **DATA/TIMESERIES** - Contains timeseries data for specific stocks
 - **Sentiment analysis** - Contins the files for testing each sentiment model.
 The underlying data it is trained on can also be found in DATA -> stockIt_posts_dataset and is hard coded in the files
+- **sentiment analysis/Results** - This folder is used to to test multiple sentiment classifiers, to see what we should use.

 ## Data
 - **Final dataframe product** - This is the final dataframe product after dataprocessing.
 The file DATA/COMPLETED_DF_SENTIMENT_PROCESSED_CSV.
 The csv file can be found inside COMPLETE_DF_SENTIMENT.zip.
 This is the product which we had "hoped" to work a bit more with.
 But given the time, only basic evaluation was executed.